 The administration makes every effort to communicate as clearly and as thoroughly as it can about matters affecting the school and the community.

-Please be considerate and respectful by not telephoning staff at their homes.
-Instead, use their school voice mails/or e-mails unless there is an emergency situation.
+Please be considerate and respectful by not telephoning staff on their phones.
+Instead, use their school voicemails/or e-mails unless there is an emergency situation.